AhmadBt007/FitForge-AI-Fitness-Coach-/README.md

-# FitForge-AI-Fitness-Coach-
+# FitApp - AI-Powered Fitness Companion

-FitApp - AI Fitness Companion  A cross-platform mobile app built with React Native and Expo, offering personalized workout plans powered by AI.
-Track workouts, create diet plans, and get fitness insights.
-Features include AI-powered recommendations, progress tracking, and an interactive chat for health advice.
+FitApp is a modern mobile application built with React Native and Expo, designed to help users track their fitness journey with the power of AI.
+The app integrates with the Hugging Face Flan API to provide personalized fitness recommendations and insights.

 ## Features